lost-university/web/README.md

 ```

 ### Develop E2E tests
-The dev server must be running so cypress can connect to it.
+The dev server as well as the backend must be running to run the e2e tests.

 ```
+npm run dev
 npm run test:dev
 ```